IT50/book/en/data.md

 ## Raw data operations

-In most contexts, raw data has a fixed size and do not become longer or shorter.
+In most contexts, raw data has a fixed size and does not become longer or shorter.

 Generally, on any data, there can be read and write operations.
 On raw data, to write means to overwrite, changing a part to the desired content and destroying existing data.
 The time needed to read and write sequentially on any storage device is proportional to the data size.